isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

     - For Violin Plot and Scatter Plot you can select multiple cohorts as your Color By Feature.
 This will cause the Legend to list all the cohorts that the sample is associated to.
 Please be aware you'll end up with lots of permutations if you have lots of samples that belong to many different cohorts.

     - For OncoPrint, OncoGrid, and SeqPeek analyses, a default gene list is provided.
 Genes with consensus score of 6 or higher are added to the default gene list.
 (Ref: `Bailey et al., Cell.
 2018 Apr 5;173(2):371-385.e18. doi: 10.1016/j.cell.2018.02.06 <https://www.sciencedirect.com/science/article/pii/S009286741830237X?via%3Dihub>`_ )

-2. You will then select **Genes and miRNAs or Variables** (or, optionally both)
+2. You will then select **Genes and miRNAs or Variables** (or, optionally both).

    **Genes and miRNAs**